ying-tang/help-documentation/_drafts/Metadata_service_FAQ.md

 **A.** Open a support ticket and request a restart of these services on both of your controller (network) nodes.

  * neutron-metadata-agent
  * neutron-l3-agent
  * neutron-dhcp-agent

-After these agents restart, the technician also should scan for stuck neutron ports, and fix them if he sees any.
+After these agents are restarted, the technician also should scan for stuck neutron ports, and fix them if he sees any.
 In most cases, a neutron-metadata-agent restart followed by an instance reboot resolves the problem.

 **Q. Is there a simpler, more reliable alternative?**